restonlogic/stormforge/README.md

 # Terraform

-The terraform module contained under [/infrastructure/.](https://github.com/restonlogic/stormforge/tree/main/infrastructure) will deploy a VPC, EKS control plane + 3 nodes, and Kubernetes addons which include Prometheus and ArgoCD.
+The terraform module contained under [/infrastructure/.](https://github.com/restonlogic/stormforge/tree/main/infrastructure) will deploy a VPC, EKS control plane + 3 nodes, and Kubernetes addons which include Prometheus and ArgoCD+vault_plugin.

 Copy and paste the following variables into a tfvars before running <mark>terraform apply</mark>